 Ridge caps seal the peak where two roof slopes meet, preventing water infiltration and debris entry.
 Roof coping protects parapet walls on flat roofs, directing water away from vulnerable wall structures.
 Both serve critical functions that keep your home dry and structurally sound.

-Understanding these differences saves you time, money, and potential contractor miscommunication.
+Know the difference between ridge caps and coping, and you’ll skip costly mix-ups, save hours of research, and talk to contractors like you’ve been in roofing for years.
 When you know the correct terms, you can research products effectively and communicate clearly with roofing professionals about your specific needs.

 Ridge Caps: The Real Roof Peak Protection